lauringlab/Host_level_IAV_evolution/README.md

 # Reproducing the analysis

-We can use the commands in the Makefile to do everyhing from downloading the fastq files from the SRA all the way through making the figures.
-There are 4 stages to the analysis.
-1) Downloading the fastq files from the SRA, 2) Primary analsysis - Calling iSNV in each sample using the variant_pipeline repository referenced above, 3) Secondary analysis - maniputating the data and running the models 4) making the figures.
+Reproducing the analysis involves 4 steps.
+1) Downloading the fastq files from the SRA 2) Primary analsysis - Calling iSNV in each sample using the variant_pipeline repository referenced above, 3) Secondary analysis - maniputating the data and running the models 4) making the figures.
 All the intermediate files needed to run the secondary analysis are included in this repository.
-In most cases the interesting analysis will done by the last stage.
+The Makefile can be used to run the secondary analysis.

+Due to space limitations, the raw fastq files and intermediate bam files are not included here but can be remade using the commands below.

 Please note that in many places we refer to the genomic segment "NA" as "NR".
 This is to avoid complications in R as "NA" is a special term.